dotrelocs/CraftUnhook/README.md

 # CraftUnhook

-Unhooking NTDLL Without Reading It From Disk, Not too crazy since it still calls VirtualProtect ALOT of times with RWX but still doesnt actually open a handle to NTDLL on disk.
+Unhooking NTDLL Without Reading It From Disk

+## Issues

+While yes, You won't have to open a handle to NTDLL and read it, You will still be replacing alot of stubs with your new unhooked version of it which may be detected if the AV/EDR monitors their hooks.

+## TODO

+- Add x86 Support